 Oysters are available depending on the seasons, but typical items range from the sweet Kumamoto (Kumies) oysters, crisply briny Kumiai oysters, to the slightly sweet James River oysters from the James River in Virginia.

 The first oyster package is the Build Your Own Oyster Bar (BYOOB) sample which comes with 300 oysters capable of dining 51 – 75 guests.
-All for $1200.
-The $1100 BYOOB only includes 240 oysters serving 26 – 50 guests, while the $900 BYOOB has 180 oysters for no more than 25 guests.
+Some BYOOB include 240 oysters serving 26 – 50 guests, while the others have 180 oysters for no more than 25 guests.

 Shucking Awesome oyster bar provides special service in a unique industry.
 Their packages include wait staffs, usherette girls, and other interactive event collections to make your event spectacular and world-class.